michaeltaranto/basekick/README.md

 # Basekick

-### Typographical baselines for CSS

-An experimental mixin for kicking your basic typographic elements back into line with proper graphic design baseline.
+An experimental mixin for realigning your typographic elements with proper graphic design baseline.
 The intent is to make it much easier to compose pages while maintaining your vertical rhythm.

-## The background
+## Background

-In CSS the text in a given element will sit centered within its own line-height, whereas in the design world the line height is measured from the baseline of the text.
-So when we layout pages they often deviate from the designers plan resulting in a heap of 'pixel nudging' to try and get things to line up again.
+In CSS, the text in a given element will sit centered within its own line-height.
+In the design world the line height is measured from the [baseline](http://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Typography_Line_Terms.svg/2000px-Typography_Line_Terms.svg.png) of the text.
+As a result our UIs often deviate from the designers intentions, requiring a heap of pixel-nudging to get things to line up again.

-## The plan

-By taking the rules out of the visual designers head and translating them into CSS we should be able to get away without all the ad hoc nudging of content and elements.
-If the rules that govern their designs are implemented as CSS rules, there should be no exceptions right? (wishful thinking maybe).
+I explore this problem in more depth in this post: [Teaching CSS to Talk Like a Designer](https://medium.com/seek-ui-engineering/teaching-css-to-talk-like-a-designer-1f3c2b2e28c4).

-## The problem
+## Current Solution

-The key offender when it comes to deviating from vertical rhythm is the difference in what 'baseline' means in different disciplines.
-We only have what CSS gives us, which does not align with what is in the designers rule book.

-In the design world the baseline runs along the [bottom of the lower case letters](http://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Typography_Line_Terms.svg/2000px-Typography_Line_Terms.svg.png), not the bottom of the descender.
-There is no way to compute the [height of a descender](http://upload.wikimedia.org/wikipedia/commons/f/f6/Typographic_descenders.png) from CSS, let alone across different fonts.

-## The current solution

-There are some magic numbers in here, but they fortunately are 'em' values so they scale pretty well.
-It means we are expressing the descender height as a scale of the font size which does make some sense.

-However this value has to change from font to font so if sans-serif isnt your thing, you need to calculate this offset (typically line height divided by font size, but trial and error work well too) and update the offset variable values.
+Using CSS transforms we can translate the text back onto the baseline where it should be.

+The goal is for everything to be scalable.
+If the `font-size` is changed or a new level in your typographic hierarchy introduced, it would be great not to have to recalculate the descender height every time.

 ## Usage

-Basically pull the mixin into your solution and pass it the following parameters:
+Import the mixin into your project and pass it the following parameters:

 ### Parameters